Understanding Credit Rating for Businesses in India

 Top Credit Rating Agencies in India

 Credit Rating Agencies (CRA) are like the financial equivalent of the ‘judges of the court’.
-They weigh in on the creditworthiness of organizations and different entities.
-In simpler terms, these agencies analyze a debtor’s ability to repay the debt and rate their credit risk based on that.
+They weigh in on the creditworthiness of organisations and different entities.
+In simpler terms, these agencies analyse a debtor’s ability to repay the debt and rate their credit risk based on that.

 SEBI is the regulator of credit rating agencies in India.
 Here are the top credit rating agencies in India: